 Danish Mahmood, a grade 8 student from London, Ontario for his project: W.I.N.I.T.S (Wireless Interconnected Non-Invasive Triage System).
 In his project, he developed a low-cost system to measure and communicate vital signs wirelessly, simplifying the process of monitoring patients.
 This could potentially aid first responders and hospitals during mass casualty incidents, streamlining patient reassessment.

-The list of all special prize, challenge, and grand award winners can be found on the Youth Science Canada website.
+The list of all special prize, challenge, and grand award winners can be found here.

 The finalists will display their projects one last time on Saturday, May 20 in the Centre for Kinesiology, Health and Sport at the University of Regina from 9 a.m. until noon.